sg-first/Answer-prediction/readme.md

 Question
 --------
-Number of answers to a set of selection questions and their errors counts, how?to predict the answer to each question.
+Number of answers to a set of selection questions and their errors counts, how to predict the answer to each question.

 Algorithm
 ------------